 Currently children age 5 and up can be vaccinated with the Pfizer vaccine.
-Doses of Pfizer vaccine for children age 5-11 is smaller than the adult and teen vaccine doses, 10 versus 30 micrograms.
-The dosing schedule is the same: for children, teens, and adults, two doses are given 21 days apart.
+The Pfizer vaccine for children 5-11 years of age has the same active ingredients as the adult vaccine but is a smaller dose $(1/3^{rd})$ the dose that teens and adults.
+The dosing schedule is the same for children, teens, and adults: two doses are given 21 days apart.

-Over 4 million children have tested positive for COVID-19 in the US since the start of the pandemic.
-Even though COVID-19 is often milder in children than adults, some children can get very sick or have lasting health problems from COVID-19.
-Getting your child vaccinated lowers their risk of getting infected with the virus that causes COVID-19.
-The vaccine will also protect against Multi-system Inflammatory Syndrome in Children (MIS-C) - a rare but serious condition in young people who have had COVID-19.
+Over 6.5 million children have tested positive for COVID-19 in the US since the start of the pandemic.
+Even though COVID-19 is often milder in children than adults, some children can get very sick.
+Tens of thousands of children have been hospitalized with COVID-19 and over 900 children have died since the start of the pandemic.
+Since May 2020, over 5,500 children had Multi-system Inflammatory Syndrome (MIS-C)7 a serious condition in young people.
+Children may also get lasting health problems from COVID-19.
+Getting your child vaccinated lowers their risk of getting infected with the COVID-19 virus and helps to protect them from these serious illnesses.